Generic name: clonazepam (kloe NAZ e pam)

 What is clonazepam?

-Clonazepam is a benzodiazepine.
-It is thought that clonazepam works by enhancing the activity of certain neurotransmitters in the brain.
+Clonazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen).
+It is thought that benzodiazepines work by enhancing the activity of certain neurotransmitters in the brain.

-Do not drink alcohol while taking this medicine.
-Clonazepam may be habit-forming.
+MISUSE OF CLONAZEPAM CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medication in a place where others cannot get to it.
 Never share clonazepam with another person.
-Keep the medication in a place where others cannot get to it.
-Selling or giving away clonazepam is against the law.
+Selling or giving away this medicine is against the law.